 Sharon joined the FLA in 2015 after serving as Vice President for Public Policy at the International Rescue Committee (IRC), where she developed rights based policy and strategies and led a global team based in Africa, the Middle East, Brussels, Geneva, London, New York, and Washington.
 As Deputy to the Undersecretary of State for Civilian Security, Democracy and Human Rights, she advanced U.S. policy on international labor, human trafficking, refugee rights and other human security issues.
 She provided oversight of five Bureaus and two Ambassadorial offices, including the Bureau of Democracy, Human Rights and Labor, and the Office to Combat Trafficking in Persons.
 For more than a decade, she served as Senior National Security Advisor to U.S. Senator Edward Kennedy (D-MA).
 Earlier in her career, she served as Associate Staff to the Senate Appropriations Committee and developed funding strategies for international trade, development and foreign assistance programs.
 Sharon is a member of the Council on Foreign Relations.
 She previously served on the Board of the US Global Leadership Coalition, and currently serves on the Sustainability Advisory Board for Nespresso and the Advisory Board for Cornell University’s New Conversations Project.
 She received her B.A. from the University of California, Berkeley and her Masters of International Public Policy at the Johns Hopkins University's School of Advanced International Studies.
 Back to top.

-Eric Biel began work in January 2018 as Senior Advisor to the Fair Labor Association, after serving as Associate Deputy Undersecretary in the U.S. Department of Labor’s Bureau of International Labor Affairs from 2012 to 2017.
+Eric Biel joined the FLA in January 2018 after serving as associate deputy undersecretary in the U.S. Department of Labor’s Bureau of International Labor Affairs from 2012 to 2017.
 During 2017 he worked on projects with business and civil society groups, spoke frequently on trade, labor, and business and human rights issues, and served on the Council on Foreign Relations Task Force on the Future of the U.S. Workforce.
-From 2000 to 2011, Biel held a variety of positions outside of government, including Managing Director for Corporate Responsibility at Burson-Marsteller; Deputy Washington Director and Senior Counsel at Human Rights First; and Senior Vice President and General Counsel at the Fontheim International firm.
-Prior government service from 1990 to 2000 included Deputy Undersecretary for Trade Policy and heading the Office of Policy and Strategic Planning at the U.S. Department of Commerce; Executive Director of the bipartisan Commission on Protecting and Reducing Government Secrecy; and Trade Counsel at the Senate Finance Committee.
+From 2000 to 2011, Eric held a variety of positions outside of government, including managing director for Corporate Responsibility at Burson-Marsteller; deputy Washington director and senior counsel at Human Rights First; and senior vice president and general counsel at the Fontheim International firm.
+Prior government service included deputy undersecretary for Trade Policy and leadership of the Office of Policy and Strategic Planning at the U.S. Department of Commerce; executive director of the bipartisan Commission on Protecting and Reducing Government Secrecy; and trade counsel at the Senate Finance Committee.
 Since 2008, Biel has taught a course at the Georgetown University Law Center on “Human Rights at the Intersection of Trade and Corporate Responsibility.”
-He has a B.A. degree from Johns Hopkins and a joint J.D.-M.P.A. degree from Yale Law School and the Woodrow Wilson School at Princeton.
+He has a bachelor's degree from Johns Hopkins and a joint legal and master's degree from Yale Law School and the Woodrow Wilson School at Princeton.
 Back to top.

-Over the past ten years at the Fair Labor Association (FLA), Heeral Coleman has assumed a range of responsibilities in service of the FLA’s mission of improving working conditions worldwide.
-Currently, she oversees the Stakeholder Services and Communications departments.
-In this role, she is responsible, along with her team of program managers, for comprehensive onboarding of new brand and supplier affiliates, providing capacity-building guidance to affiliated companies and universities, and communicating the progress and thought leadership of the FLA and its stakeholders in the social responsibility and compliance arenas.
-Heeral brings to the FLA an enduring passion for collaborative effort to address and resolve the challenges affecting workers and working conditions in global supply chains.
-Heeral holds Master’s degrees in International Policy and Public Communication from the George Washington University and American University respectively, and is based in the FLA headquarters in Washington, D.C.
+Heeral has a range of responsibilities in service of the FLA mission to improving working conditions worldwide.
+Currently, she oversees Affiliation and Capacity Building and is responsible for onboarding new brand and supplier affiliates, providing capacity-building guidance to affiliated companies and universities, and communicating the progress and thought leadership of the organization and its stakeholders in the social responsibility and compliance arenas.
+Heeral brings to her work an enduring passion for collaborative effort to address and resolve the challenges affecting workers and working conditions in global supply chains.
+Heeral holds master’s degrees in International Policy and Public Communication from the George Washington University and American University respectively.
 Back to top.

-Shelly Heald Han joined the Fair Labor Association as the Director for Civil Society Engagement in May 2016.
-Prior to joining the FLA, Ms. Han worked extensively with NGOs around the world as a senior policy advisor to members of Congress at the Commission on Security and Cooperation in Europe from 2006 to 2016.
+Shelly Heald Han joined the FLA in May 2016.
+Previously, Shelly worked with NGOs around the world as a senior policy advisor to members of Congress at the Commission on Security and Cooperation in Europe from 2006 to 2016.
 While there, Ms. Han wrote legislation, organized hearings and launched human rights advocacy campaigns focused on combatting corruption, supporting human rights defenders and journalists, and advancing online freedom.
-From 2000 to 2006, Ms. Han worked in the executive branch in policy positions on trade, national security and immigration at the Department of Commerce and the Department of Homeland Security.
+From 2000 to 2006, she worked in the executive branch in policy positions on trade, national security and immigration at the Department of Commerce and the Department of Homeland Security.
 Prior to joining the government, she worked in the private sector helping companies do business—and do the right thing—in international markets.
-Ms. Han has an MA in International Commerce and Policy from George Mason University and a double-major BA in Political Science and East Asian Studies from the University of Arizona.
+Shelly has master's degree in International Commerce and Policy from George Mason University and a double-major undergraduate degree in Political Science and East Asian Studies from the University of Arizona.
 She is fluent in Mandarin Chinese.
 Back to top.